FelTheFirst/Creating-a-Persistent-Kali-Linux-Bootable-USB/README.md

 let's move on to the booting process, but first, let's make sure we understand what we're doing.

+## **Accessing BIOS/UEFI Theory**

+For the next section, we will have to navigate into the BIOS/UEFI of our machine.
+I want to be clear: once you go into BIOS/UEFI, you will not easily be able to go back and forth to reference this document.
+You may want to open this page on another screen not tied to the machine you will be using to boot into Kali Linux.
+If that’s not an option, take your time to read through the remainder of this material.
+Only proceed once you feel confident in your ability to complete all steps without guidance.

+Additionally, the process for entering BIOS/UEFI varies greatly from machine to machine.
+Some involve pressing F2 or Del upon reboot, but hotkey methods can differ.
+I will show the most universal and common way to enter BIOS/UEFI on Windows 11, but you may need to search the internet for help achieving this on your specific machine.

+If this is your first experience with BIOS/UEFI, I suggest going to YouTube and watching some videos on it, preferably videos with a machine similar to yours.
+That way, you know what to expect when you’re in there, as BIOS/UEFI interfaces can be very different from a standard computer interface (you will likely navigate using only your keyboard and no mouse), and BIOS/UEFI interfaces can differ drastically between machines.
+For instance, even though they both run Windows 11, an Intel and an Asus machine might have completely different interfaces.
+It is best to take a second and familiarize yourself so you don't feel overwhelmed once you are inside.

 ## **Boot Priority Theory**